-During one of the interviews, John demonstrated familiarity with the meaning of music-making in a school program:
+John demonstrated familiarity with the meaning of music-making in a school program:

-I think that students develop parts of the brain, parts of studying, opening more to learning that, that will help them develop more. … So that provides them that whole, holistic awareness of education and cultural awareness, and brain development.
+I think that students develop parts of the brain, [through] studying [and] opening more to learning, that that will help them develop more…[This] provides them that whole, holistic awareness of education and cultural awareness, and brain development.

-Likewise, Sabrina, a principal who had experienced several challenges from curricular adjustments, assumed:
+For Sabrina, who had faced several challenges from curricular adjustments:

 There’s a lot of research, which I’m sure you’re probably more familiar with than I am, about how music education changes your brain, and it adds connections in your brain that weren’t there for a student who doesn’t have music education.

-Both individual interviews and focus group discussions revealed that all participants recognized the value of music practices in students’ life.
-For instance, Louis, a principal, stated that despite socio-economic levels, he tries to offer the same opportunities for all students.
-Sabrina, also a principal, expressed her satisfaction in observing how musical practices can affect the students and those who teach music.
-Zoe, a music teacher, shared that by more enjoyment of music, students are more motivated to the habit of regularly coming to school.
-As a school principal, Walt affirmed that he would never give up on providing a time for musical practices in his school.
+Both the interviews with principals and the focus group discussions revealed that all the participants recognized the value of music practices in students’ lives.
+For example, Louis, a principal, stated that despite students’ different socio-economic levels, he tries to offer the same opportunities to all.
+His fellow principal Sabrina expressed her satisfaction in observing how musical practices can positively affect the students and those who teach music.
+Zoe, a music teacher, shared that the enjoyment of music helps motivate students to come to school.
+As a principal, Walt affirmed that he would never give up providing time for musical practices in his school.

-Effects of Principals’ Leadership in Overcoming Challenges for Music Education
+Effects of Principals’ Leadership in Overcoming Challenges to Music Education

-The data analysis also revealed that the resources to support music in elementary schools were challenges to enhance an educational curriculum.
-During interviews, the principals stated that a practical curriculum of music in children’s education is essential.
-They also informed that each school gets an equal amount of funds, but it is complicated to deal with insufficient money.
-As a principal, Louis demonstrated his interest in overcoming challenges to active musical instruction in his school and told his experience facing a reduced budget:
+The data analysis also revealed that finding resources to support music in elementary schools is a challenge the participants embrace.
+During interviews, the principals expressed their conviction that a practical curriculum of music in children’s education is essential.
+They explained that each school gets an equal amount of money, but that it is complicated to have to work with insufficient funds.
+As a principal, Louis demonstrated his interest in overcoming challenges to ensuring that there is active musical instruction in his school and told of his experience facing a reduced budget:

 Well, I feel it's limited for everyone.
-I feel like we have a strong community that if I ask for something [I will have] help...
-I use to sit down with the teachers [trying] to make a list of extra things we want to do in the year, and [so] we figured out how we're going to raise funds with our local parent-teacher organization that's here at our school, and then we try to do it whatever that might be.
+I feel like we have a strong community that if I ask for something [I will have] help...I…sit down with the teachers [trying] to make a list of extra things we want to do in the year, and…we figure out how we're going to raise funds with our local parent-teacher organization that's here at our school, and then we try to do it, whatever that might be.

-When answering the question on how a reduction in funding might affect decisions regarding music curriculum and how they might manage a limited budget for providing resources and opportunities for enhanced education in the school, Sabrina shared:
+When describing how funding cuts might affect decisions regarding the music curriculum and how the principals might manage a limited budget for enhanced education opportunities, Sabrina shared:

-You can do visiting artists that will come in [to] do short sessions.
-But I think a commitment to allowing every student to show or to shine [as] they’re in [waht] they’re strong.
-It is important.
-If your budget doesn’t support a music teacher, [you] should [do] something ... [in your] the community to provide [opportunities] for your students.
+You can have visiting artists who will come in [to] do short sessions.
+But I think a commitment to allowing every student to show or to shine [where] they’re strong is important.
+If your budget doesn’t support a music teacher, [you should still work with the] the community to provide for your students.

-When sharing similar experiences involving determined efforts to overcoming economic crisis and challenges to music in his school program, Louis stated:
+When sharing similar efforts to overcome economic challenges to music in his school program, Louis reported:

-We do units on folk music, and we’re always looking for people that can come in and demonstrate the instruments or talk to the kids about the history of the music.
+We do units on folk music, and we’re always looking for people who can come in and demonstrate the instruments or talk to the kids about the history of the music.
 It does take a level of effort … to get those people into the school … and get the kids participating with them.
-But I think any school [principals can] find people in their community that would be interested in helping with that. … [We need] just [to] ask.
+But I think any school [principals can] find people in their community who would be interested in helping with that if they just ask.